FacebookTwitterYoutubeInstagramGoogle Plus

 Read More

-Priyamvada Natarajan is a professor at the Department of Astronomy and Physics at Yale.
-She is a theoretical astrophysicist interested in cosmology, gravitational lensing, and black hole physics.
+Priyamvada Natarajan is the Joseph S. and Sophia S. Fruton Professor of Astronomy and Physics at Yale.
+She is an astrophysicist with research interests in cosmology, gravitational lensing, and black …

 Read More